prasanth557/online-bookstore-app/README.md

 List Most Popular Books:

 1. Users can view the most Popular Books released so far.
-Results Display:

 2. Repositories are displayed in a list format, with one book details per row.
-Detailed Information:

 3. For each Boook, users can see:
-Book name
+Book name,
-Book Author
+Book Author,
-Edit Book
+Edit Book,
 Add Book Details

 ## Project Structure